merorafael/DelphiCompat/README.md

 -------------------------

 1. Open your project directory;
-2. Run `composer require mero/delphi-compat` to add DelphiCompat in your project vendor;
+2. Run `composer require mero/delphi-compat` to add DelphiCompat in your project vendor.
-3. Run `composer update` command.

 TColor converter
 ----------------